Dune-CurvedGrid -- A Dune module for surface parametrization: CurvedGrid and the grid interface

 \section{\textsc{CurvedGrid} and the \Dune\ grid interface}

 Instead of wrapping the geometries manually while traversing the flat reference grid, the whole grid can be wrapped.
-This allows to return the wrapped geometry directly in a call to \texttt{e.geometry()} instead of the flat element geometry.
+This allows to return the wrapped geometry directly in a call to \texttt{e.geometry()} instead of the flat element geometry while preserving the grid topology and element connectivity given by the wrapped reference grid.
 The library provides such a grid wrapper with the class \texttt{CurvedGrid} which is an implementation of $\mathcal{G}_h^k$ or $\mathcal{G}$, depending on the element parametrization provided.

 The class signature is given by

 \begin{c++} // <dune/curvedgrid/grid.hh>